 The 9th edition of the Collaborative Innovation Networks (COINs) conference will be held at Warsaw, Poland.
 COINs will bring together researchers and practitioners from across the world to share the results of their work.
+This year we collaborate with the annual Masters and Robots meetup, one of Poland's biggest events about innovation, start-ups, future technologies and more.
 The goal of the conference is to provide a forum for researchers and practitioners from both academia and industry to meet and share cutting-edge advancements in the field of Social Network Analysis, Online Social Networks, Data Mining, AI & Deep Learning and the impact of those technologies on society and culture.

 For more details about individual conferences, see the COINs History Page

 The registration fees are listed in Euros; payment is also required in Euros.
 You can pay online via PayPal with Visa, MasterCard and AmEx.
 Registration fee includes conference materials, lunches, reception, coffee and refreshments.
 Daytrips are NOT included in the registration fee.
 A student ID is required for verification at the registration booth.